 Past statistics show that unrepresented appellants at paper hearings have a 20% chance of success.
 By attending a hearing in person your chances increase to 50%, and with a representative it increases further to 64%.

-LEGAL ADVICE AND REPRESENTATION FOR WELFARE BENEFIT APPEALS
+OFFERING LEGAL ADVICE AND REPRESENTATION FOR WELFARE BENEFIT APPEALS

 - You have a right of appeal against a benefit decision and the “mandatory reconsideration” is the first step in the appeals procedure.